Music, Art & Dance Programming

 The ultimate goal of our adaptive dance program is to mainstream our dancers into a traditional dance class.
 The benefit to these classes is the low teacher to student ratio (1:4).
 Skills taught in these classes are the same as a typical dance class, but are tailored to each dancer’s unique needs and abilities in order to provide the most successful learning environment.

-We will begin open enrollment for our individual lessons and group classes for our summer semester (June-August 2024).
+We are currently in open enrollment for our individual lessons and group classes for our winter semester (January-May 2025).
 New students, please complete our Dance Intake Form and continue to enroll for the program you're interested in below.
-Click here for a current video of our programs.

 Level 1 – Individual Adapted Dance Lesson